Kashi corridor: Section of locals unhappy over 'lost homes', demolition of iconic buildings | Entertainment

 Forty ancient temples were found following the demolition of buildings around the main temple.
 These centuries-old temples were earlier hidden but are now visible.
 They will be preserved and opened to the public, Agarwal had said.

-Varanasi-based police personnel, on the condition of anonymity, said he has seen the demolition of several ''iconic buildings'' at the corridor site, as, ''I was posted there during the execution of the bulk of the project, soon after the groundwork had begun in 2019.'' ''I have witnessed from close quarters the creation of the corridor that links the temple complex directly with Lalita Ghat.
-What has been built looks beautiful and shiny, but what we have lost in the process, the stone carvings and other heritage elements is tragic.
+A Varanasi-based police personnel, on the condition of anonymity, said he has seen demolition of several ''iconic buildings'' at the corridor site, as, ''I was posted there during the execution of the bulk of the project, soon after the ground work had begun in 2019.'' ''I have witnessed from close quarters the creation of the corridor that links the temple complex directly with Lalita Ghat.
+What has been built looks beautiful and shiny, but what we have lost in the process, the stone carvings and other heritage elements, is tragic.
 Development should not happen at the cost of heritage, and I will never forget those days of demolition,'' he said.

-Modi, in his address during its foundation stone-laying ceremony, had mentioned that it was difficult to take people into confidence, persuade them to give their properties, and ensure the project did not take a political color. ''I thank the people of Kashi, who gave their properties for Baba.
+Modi, in his address during its foundation stone-laying ceremony, had mentioned that it was difficult to take people into confidence, persuade them to give their properties and ensure the project did not take a political colour. ''I thank the people of Kashi, who gave their properties for Baba.
 This is the biggest 'daan' they have given for Baba,'' the prime minister had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)